Boston Bruins luxury suites at TD Garden can be booked here!

 Today’s squad is still looking to recapture the magic of 2011.
 Veteran captain Zdeno Chara still patrols the blue line in the black and gold.
 Along with him are star players in Brad Marchard, David Pestrnak, David Krejci, Torey Krug, Patrice Bergeron, and goaltender Tuukka Rask.
 Jaroslav Halak inked a deal with Boston to serve as the backup.

-Picking up Rick Nash from the New York Rangers at the trade deadline, Boston was primed for a playoff push.
-Matching up against the Toronto Maple Leafs in the first round, the series was extended to seven games before the Bruins put the Leafs away with a 7-4 victory.
+Matching up against the Toronto Maple Leafs in the first round of the 2017-2018 playoffs, the series was extended to seven games before the Bruins put the Leafs away with a 7-4 victory.
 They would, however, see their season come to an end in Tampa Bay as the Lightning proved to be too strong of an opponent, beating Boston in five games.

 Bruce Cassidy’s first full season behind the bench was promising, with a second place finish in the Atlantic Division and escaping the first round of the playoffs.
 He has laid a foundation for success in Bean Town from which future teams can build.
 Having no shortage of talent on the roster, Cassidy aims bring the B’s back to champion status in the near future.